top of page

 WoodWorks

-A comprehensive framework that gives developers, design/construction professionals, and insurers guidance for working together to resolve challenges that impact the insurability of mass timber buildings.
+A comprehensive framework that gives developers, design/construction professionals, and insurers guidance for working together to resolve s that impact the insurability of mass timber buildings.
 Adapted from the original UK Mass Timber Insurance Playbook, it provides non-prescriptive guidance on managing risk and securing adequate insurance coverage for both construction and operation phases

 COP26_Mack's Phone_158_edited.jpg